-The Tories can’t wish us a happy LGBTQ+ History Month with the party’s queerphobic past
+The Tories can’t wish us a happy Pride Month with the party’s queerphobic past

-The party needs to acknowledge the hurtful role it’s played in queer history
+The party needs to acknowledge the hurtful role it’s played in LGBTQ+ history

-As we celebrate LGBTQ+ History Month this February, it feels like a kick in the teeth to see political parties like the Conservatives celebrate our freedoms without acknowledging the negative role they’ve played in our history.
+As we celebrate Pride Month this June, it feels like a kick in the teeth to see political parties like the Conservatives celebrate our freedoms without acknowledging the negative role they’ve played in our history.

 In 2021 the movement for queer rights has come so far from the Stonewall riots of 1969, but we need to remember the road which queer liberations have taken and that it has been a rocky path to get to where we are today.

 Of course, there is no political party that is perfect for LGBTQ+ people, but there is a rich sense of irony that the Conservatives are celebrating us whilst at the same time still implementing policies against us.

 Here’s a very brief history of the Conservative party’s past of anti-gay legislation: